Robson & Jerome

-Robson & Jerome were an English pop duo who were active in the mid-1990s, consisting of actors Robson Green and Jerome Flynn.
-They rose to prominence via the English television series Soldier Soldier.
+Robson & Jerome were an English pop duo active in the mid-1990s, consisting of actors Robson Green and Jerome Flynn.
+They rose to prominence via the British television series Soldier Soldier.

 The duo's musical catalogue was composed entirely of covers.
 Their version of "Unchained Melody" stayed at number 1 for 7 weeks on the UK Chart, selling more than 1.8 million copies and becoming the best-selling single of 1995.
 They had two further number-one singles, produced by Mike Stock and Matt Aitken – "I Believe" (1995) and "What Becomes of the Brokenhearted" (1996) – and two number-one studio albums.
 A pair of compilation albums followed.

 Music career

-In November 1994, in an episode of the UK television drama series Soldier Soldier, actors Robson Green and Jerome Flynn performed "Unchained Melody" as an impromptu duo The Unrighteous Brothers after the entertainment failed to appear at a wedding.
+In a November 1994 episode of the UK television drama series Soldier Soldier, Dave Tucker and Paddy Garvey, played by Robson Green and Jerome Flynn respectively, performed "Unchained Melody" as an impromptu duo "The Unrighteous Brothers" after the entertainment failed to appear at a wedding.
 Their performance triggered a big response from the audience and ITV was inundated by people looking to buy the song.
 Simon Cowell was alerted to the interest shown by the public, and pursued the two reluctant actors (and later Robson's mother) for the next four months to record the song, to the extent that Robson Green threatened legal action to stop Cowell harassing them.
 The actors were eventually persuaded to sign a recording contract with Cowell and record a Righteous Brothers-type version of the song as a duo.
 Cowell enlisted music producers Mike Stock and Matt Aitken, with whom he had worked many times before, to produce the single.

 Their cover of "Unchained Melody" was released as a double A-side single with White Cliffs of Dover.
 It immediately reached No. 1 and stayed there for seven weeks, and became the best-selling song of 1995 in the UK.
 It was also the best-selling song of the 1990s, until it was over-taken by "Candle in the Wind 1997", Elton John's tribute to Diana, Princess of Wales.
 It remains one of the country's best-selling singles.
 Their two follow-up singles, "I Believe" released later in the year, and "What Becomes of the Brokenhearted" released in 1996, also reached No. 1 on their release, and they became the first act in UK chart history to have their first three singles going straight in at number one.
-Their third and final single "What Becomes of the Brokenhearted" reached No. 1 and stayed there for two weeks.